lancopku/well-classified-examples-are-underestimated/README.md

 Our modification is mainly around the el.py in each task.

-We give the code for our conterexample below.
+We give the code for the conterexample (encouraging loss) below.

 ### Example implementation
 ```python